cs1302uga/cs1302-gallery/README.md

    t.setDaemon(true);
    t.start();
    ```
-   The call to `t.setDaemon(true)` causes this thread to terminate prematurely
+   The call to `t.setDaemon(true)` prevents this newly created thread from
-   if the main JavaFx thread terminates first.
+   delaying program termination in the case where the main JavaFX terminates
+   first.
 After the call to `t.start()`, both the exising JavaFX thread and the
    newly created thread are executing concurrently.
 You cannot assume
    that statements in either thread execute in any predetermined order.
    When writing an event handler with problematic code, you might do